Apache Spark as a Service

 What is Apache Spark?

 Apache Spark is an open source cluster computing framework for fast and flexible large-scale data analysis.
 UC Berkeley’s AMPLab developed Spark in 2009 and open sourced it in 2010.
 Since this time, it has grown to become one of the largest open source communities in big data with over 200 contributors from more than 50 organizations.
-Because Spark is quickly experiencing enterprise adoption, Qubole is delivering Spark as a Service to make this framework easy and fast to deploy.
-Before we dive into the details of our new service, we’d like to start with telling you how Spark works and where it adds the most business value.
+Because Spark is quickly experiencing enterprise adoption, Qubole is delivering Apache Spark as a Service to make this framework easy and fast to deploy.
+Before we dive into the details of our new service, we’d like to start with telling you how Apache Spark projects work and where they add the most business value.

 How Does Spark Work?

-Spark is built on top of Hadoop Distributed File System, but rather than using Hadoop MapReduce, it relies on its own parallel data processing framework which starts by placing data in Resilient Distributed Datasets (RDDs), a distributed memory abstraction that performs calculations on large clusters in a fault-tolerant manner.
-Because data is persisted in-memory (and disc if it’s needed), Spark can be significantly faster and more flexible than Hadoop MapReduce jobs for certain applications described below.
-Spark also adds flexibility to its speed by offering APIs that allow developers to write queries in Java, Python or Scala.
+Spark is built on top of Hadoop Distributed File System, but rather than using Hadoop MapReduce, it relies on its own parallel data processing framework which starts by placing data in Resilient Distributed Datasets (RDDs), a distributed memory abstraction that performs calculations on large Spark clusters in a fault-tolerant manner.
+Because data is persisted in-memory (and disc if it’s needed), Apache Spark can be significantly faster and more flexible than Hadoop MapReduce jobs for certain applications described below.
+Apache Spark projects also add flexibility to its speed by offering APIs that allow developers to write queries in Java, Python or Scala.